 What is Postural Restoration™️

 Postural Restoration™️ (PRI) is a revolutionary way of addressing patterned pain, tension and dysfunction in the body by integrating knowledge of how the body works across disciplines of science.
-PRI brings together research from physics, orthopedics, cybernetics, psychology, physiology, dentistry, respiratory science, pediatrics, speech therapy, optometry and neuroplasticity amongst others, to identify common patterns and create a cohesive and holistic understanding of the subjective and objective way in which a human body and brain functions.
+PRI brings together research from physics, orthopedics, cybernetics, psychology, physiology, dentistry, respiratory science, pediatrics, speech therapy, optometry and neuroplasticity amongst others, to identify common patterns in human movement and function and create a cohesive and holistic understanding of the subjective and objective ways in which pain or dysfunction occurs - and how to change it.

 Postural Restoration™️ is a system to assess and treat the integration of all these systems and bring them back to optimal function.
-A PRI program is a progression of a series of sensorimotor techniques that each create a specific experience of sense, motor control (movement/stability) and left/right sided body & brain integration to enable optimal processing of two or more of the factors discussed above.
+A PRI program is a progression of a series of sensorimotor techniques that each create a specific experience of sense, motor control (movement/stability) and left/right sided body & brain integration to enable optimal processing of the requirements of upright standing.
 Re-integrating these systems can have life-changing results.
 These are some of the things that can happen:

-• Efficient and appropriately timed use of hips, knees and ankles during walking decompresses and nourishes these joints, relieving chronic tension and impingements
+- Efficient and appropriately timed use of hip, knee and ankle joints during walking decompresses and nourishes these joints, relieving chronic tightness, soreness and impingements

-• Using arm swing and torso position effectively during gait reduces neck tension, improves psychological sense and trust in self, improves cognition and spatial processing and appears to reduce long-COVID symptoms.
+- Harnessing arm swing and torso rotation effectively during gait reduces compensatory neck tension, improves psychological sense of and trust in self, improves cognition and spatial processing and access to flow states.

 See, the dirty little secret is this: There isn't just one posture.
 There's two.
 As bipedal animals, humans have two basic ways to organise ourselves against gravity: over the left leg and over the right leg.
 There's always two.
 Every second that we're standing up we're either subtly bouncing weight from right to left, or pushing and shifting weight as we step one foot in front of the other.
 So we have a left-oriented set of postural muscles and a right-oriented set and these muscles work in alternating back-and-forth patterns to give each other a break from the demanding job of resisting gravity.
 Or, at least they should.